SCANNAVINI PUZZLE CABINET |

 |||||||||

-| The base of each of the corner columns has two cartouches carved with words in Latin.
-The eight inscriptions appear to make up the sentence: QVAE MIHI CREDIDERIS SERABABO FIDELITER NEC QVISQVAM ERIPIET NICI PRIVIS CONFRECERIT: This slightly obscure Latin translates as 'Whatever you will have entrusted to me I will guard faithfully and nobody can take unless he shall have first solved it'.
-The plinth carved 'GIOACCHINO SCANNAVINI INV.
-SCUL. | |||||||||
+The base of each of the corner columns has two cartouches carved with words in Latin.
+The eight inscriptions make up the sentence: QVAE MIHI CREDIDERIS SERABABO FIDELITER NEC QVISQVAM ERIPIET NICI PRIVIS CONFRECERIT: This slightly obscure Latin translates as 'Whatever you will have entrusted to me I will guard faithfully and nobody can take unless he shall have first solved it'.
+So with this challenge, we know that this cabinet was truly designed to be a puzzle.
+The plinth is carved

 When the key and keyhole have been found: The fall front unlocks to reveal an architectural facade of an arched panel door surrounded by tessellated brick-work concealing a variety of secret drawers all with cunning puzzle release mechanisms, at some stage the central door can be opened to reveal a metal "safe".
 A secret catch allows this to roll forward on metal "tram lines".
 The puzzle is not over as the "Safe" is really another puzzle box.
+In total there are 20 secrets to be discovered.

 |